owncloud-archive/documentation/admin_manual/installation/installation_source.rst

   chown -R apache:apache /path/to/your/owncloud/install/data

 .. note:: The **data/** directory will only be created after setup has run (see below) and is not present by default in the tarballs.
+When using an NFS mount for the data directory, do not change ownership as above.
+The simple act of mounting the drive will set proper permissions for ownCloud to write to the directory.
+Changing ownership as above could result in some issues if the NFS mount is lost.

 Web Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~